 - Presence of retropulsion

-- Translation of the vertebral column in coronal plane
+- Translation of the vertebral column in the coronal plane

 - Posterior toppling sign